genseral/axpo_fed_team_training/README.md

 ### 9. `test_notebook 2.sql`
 This SQL notebook collects SQL 1 statement pipelines and demonstrates how to integrate them into a larger end-to-end pipeline.

-## Getting Started

-1. **Run `0_test_data_generation.py`**: This script sets up the necessary test data for the other notebooks and scripts.
-2. Explore the other notebooks and scripts to understand how to work with Databricks, Delta Live Tables, and data generation using PySpark.

 ## License